eqNj/eqN-PD2-Filter/README.md

 By popular demand: There is now a 'SuperStrict' version of the filter.
 You can read more about it above, in the 'Versions' section.

-Added more shopping highlights for valuable items magic items.
+Added more shopping highlights for valuable magic items.

 Continued improvements and refinement of items that show up unidentified with two gray asterisks (denoting useful crafting bases).

-Added alerts for the new rare quivers.
+Added notificationa for rare quivers.
 Magic quivers will always show, but not notify.

-Added special alerts for all of the new Uber Rathma (The Void) uniques.
+Added special notifications for all of the new Uber Rathma uniques.

 Continued maintenance of new/improved unique item notifications and tiering therein.
 (Most relevant for the strict filter.)